asimone/jekyll-configurations/asimone/_posts/2009-02-26-the-credit-crisis-visualized.markdown

 categories: language
 ---

-<p>This was originally printed over at <a href="http://www.marksandmeaning.com/?p=77">Marks and Meaning</a>.</p>

-A couple of weeks ago <a href="http://www.andrewsimone.com/justenoughismore/2009/02/there-is-nothing-outside-of-the-text/">I wrote</a> on the need for design, specifically in the form of visual language, to be included in our framework for rhetoric.
+A couple of weeks ago <a href="#deadlink">I wrote</a> on the need for design, specifically in the form of visual language, to be included in our framework for rhetoric.
 If we take this as true, then we can apply traditionally (verbal) rhetorical principles to visual media in new ways.
 Let’s take an example that has been floating around the web recently, <a href="http://jonnyj.net/m5/">Jonathan Jarvis’</a> brilliantly lucid articulation of <a href="http://crisisofcredit.com/">the credit crisis</a>.
 (The video is about 11 minutes long, so you better have some time.)

 <iframe frameborder="0" height="520" src="http://player.vimeo.com/video/3261363?title=0&amp;byline=0&amp;portrait=0" width="800"></iframe>